ezEngine/docs-src/pages/docs/animation/skeletal-animation/skeleton-asset.md

 * `File`: The file from which to import the skeleton information.
 This is typically the same file as in the [animated mesh asset](animated-mesh-asset.md).

-* `RightDir`, `UpDir`, `FlipForwardDir`: These properties are the same as on the [mesh asset](../../graphics/meshes/mesh-asset.md#asset-properties).
+* `ImportTransform`, `RightDir`, `UpDir`, `FlipForwardDir`: These properties are the same as on the [mesh asset](../../graphics/meshes/mesh-asset.md#asset-properties).
 Depending on how the mesh was exported, you may need to adjust these to have the skeleton (and every mesh that uses this skeleton) stand upright and look into the correct direction.

   In Blender it is common to model meshes such that they face the user when the front view is active (`Numpad 1`):